Backwardation vs Contango: Why the Shape of the Futures Curve Matters

 Contango Defined

-In stark contrast, contango emerges when futures prices increase with longer maturities.
-The spot or near-month price is lower, while future contracts are progressively more expensive.
-For instance, you might see:
+In stark contrast, contango is the mathematical representation of abundance and carrying costs.
+The spot price is lower, and future contracts are progressively more expensive.
+It looks like this:

 • Spot Price: $70